 Divisive clan politics laid waste to Somali society, and a catastrophic famine accompanied state collapse.
 More than 300,000 people died of hunger the following year, prompting the first of many botched international interventions.

 One morning before dawn in December 1992, more than 100 foreign journalists waited on a beach just south of Lido.
 They watched the dark ocean, looking for signs of a supposedly secret US Marines operation intended to pave the way for food distribution.
 A CBS news crew caught the arrival of the advance reconnaissance team with night-vision scopes, and they broadcast it live.
 “This is literally a three-ring circus here on this beach right now,” a captain shouted over to the press corps.

 For the next 20 years Mogadishu’s beaches were quieter.
 People stayed indoors, fearful of spontaneous firefights that pockmarked the city’s white coral walls and left rubble in most streets.
 Breaks in the violence never lasted long.

-When I visited in January, the peace on Lido did not feel like a mirage.
+In January 2014, the peace on Lido did not feel like a mirage.
 Facing the sea, my back to the ruins, I could almost touch it.
 The throngs of people were thick, and walking through them made me think it would be impossible to feel lonely in this city, if only because of the beach.
 It was Friday, a holiday, and everyone was here.